mishka81/asocialnet/README.md

 ==========

-Sample social network app written with Ruby On Rails
+This is a sample Ruby On Rails app - a social network made for asocials.